Surgical First Assistant Program (Minnesota)

-Students spend time in the Multidisciplinary Simulation Center and human anatomy lab, as well as clinical time in the surgical suites of Mayo Clinic Hospital — Rochester and the same-day surgical suites in the Gonda Building.
+Students spend time in the Mayo Clinic Multidisciplinary Simulation Centers and human anatomy lab, as well as clinical time in the surgical suites of Mayo Clinic Hospital — Rochester and the same-day surgical suites in the Gonda Building.

 Graduation and certification

-Upon successful completion of the Surgical First Assistant Program, students receive a certificate of completion from Mayo School of Health Sciences.
+Upon successful completion of the Surgical First Assistant Program, students receive a certificate of completion from Mayo Clinic School of Health Sciences.
 The program requires a grade of 70 percent or greater to pass a course.
 All courses and clinical work must be completed consecutively; deviation from scheduled coursework is not permitted.

-During the Surgical First Assistant Program, the classroom portion of the program typically includes four or more hours per day, three to five days a week.
+The classroom portion of the program typically includes four or more hours per day, three to five days a week.
 Days and times vary based on availability of faculty and space.
 Class sessions include lecture, lab, simulation, and various other experiences that may require travel to offsite locations for additional learning.

-Each year, Mayo School of Health Sciences admits up to 20 students to the Surgical First Assistant Program.
+Each year, Mayo Clinic School of Health Sciences admits up to 20 students to the Surgical First Assistant Program.
 This ensures students receive close one-on-one instruction and a comprehensive educational experience.